-Pittsburgh just released its blueprint for the future of two-wheeled transportation over the next decade, which would triple the 70 miles of bike lanes and trails the city currently has.
+UPDATED: Pittsburgh this week released its final blueprint for the future of two-wheeled transportation over the next decade, which will triple the 70 miles of bike lanes and trails the city currently has.

-The Bike (+) Master Plan calls for adding 120 miles of bike lanes and another 32 miles bike trails, along with other improvements to increase safety.
-In 10 years, the city would have about 226 miles of lanes, trails and road markings for bicyclists.
+The Bike (+) Master Plan calls for adding 123 miles of bike lanes and another 27 miles of bike trails, along with other improvements to increase safety.
+In 10 years, the city will have about 243 miles of lanes, trails and road markings for bicyclists.

 The plan is designed to address the growing biking community in Pittsburgh, where those who bike to work is one of the fastest-growing segments among U.S. cities.
 It also seeks to encourage more people to use bikes and reduce air pollution by getting more cars off the streets.